jordanculver/Flight-Finder-Web-Demo/README.md

     $ npm test # Runs all unit tests defined in the directory unit-tests/
     $ npm run uitest # Runs all of the User-Interface or Integration Tests defined in ui-tests/
 ```
+---

 ## How do I make Network calls? <a name="network_calls"></a>
-Join Linkin today.
+Join Linkedin today.
 Not that kind of network!
 [Checkout this HTTP overview though](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview), its like totally the bomb dot com!
 Below are just a few examples of how to make these requests so you can tap in to the thousands of different kinds of resources at your fingertips!
 Don't believe me?
 [Checkout this directory of available APIs online](https://www.programmableweb.com/apis/directory) or better yet, think of a subject and slap API at the end of it and see what your favorite search engine spits out.

 - The most basic example!
 But keep in mind, your app would most likely need to run in a browser to use this.
 [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) is not inherently defined in a Node.JS application.
 [Here's a workaround for that though](https://www.npmjs.com/package/xmlhttprequest)
     ```javascript